CDAGaming/CraftPresence-Wow-Edition/README.md

 - &ID& - The Current Dimension ID

 #### Server Placeholders
-- &IP& - The Current Server IP
+- &IP& - The Current Server IP Address
 - &NAME& - The Current Server Name
 - &MOTD& - The Current Server MOTD (Message of The Day)
 - &ICON& - The Default Server Icon Name
 - &PLAYERS& - The Current Player Count `(10 / 100 Players)`
 - &IGN& - Your Minecraft Username
+- &TIME& - The Current World Time

 #### SinglePlayer Placeholders
 - &IGN& - Your Minecraft Username
+- &TIME& - The Current World Time

 #### GUI Placeholders
 - &GUI& - The Current GUI Name (Supports GUIContainers and GUIScreens)